connorsmith5111/OQC/README.md

 python3 main.py

+Numpy package required to run.

-You will be greeted with the following message, explaining how to use the software:
+You will be greeted with the following message, explaining how to use the program:

           "Please define each qubit, in turn, on a separate line using the following format:"
           "<type> <frequency> [parameters].
 Each value should be separated by a space."